thoun/kingoftokyo/README.md

 TODOME add stats
 TODOME flip cards (remove 302)
 TODO check psychic probe with Background Dweller allowing to reroll a 3 that's not PB die => /bug?id=51953

+remaining Anubis :

+After resolving the die of Fate, the Monster with the Golden Scarab can force you to reroll up to 2 dice of his choice.

+At the start of each turn,
+the Monster with the Golden Scarab must give 1 / / to the
+Monster whose turn it is.

+Take an extra die
+and put it on the
+face of your choice.

+Draw a Power card.

+Take the Golden
+Scarab and give it to
+the Monster of your
+choice.

+Choose up to 2 dice,
+you can reroll
+or discard each
+of these dice.

+Discard 1 die.

+Discard a Keep card. (x2)

+The Monster with
+the Golden Scarab,
+instead of you, gains
+all and that you
+should have gained
+this turn.

+Give any
+combination
+of 2 / /
+to the Monster with
+the Golden Scarab.

+The player on your
+left chooses two
+of your dice.
+Reroll these dice.

+Discard 1 [dice1]